ubccpsc/310/resources/other/writing_useful_commit_messages.md

 * “adding id validation to addDataset: #3”

 The commit will then be linked to the GitHub issue itself, and this comes with a slew of automations.
 For example, if a pull request containing a commit with the linked commit message above is closed, it will automatically close the linked issue on GitHub.

+## *Encode Information*

+You can also encode information about changes that would otherwise be lost.
+Take a look at the following commits:
+ * "deleting test for addDataset involving Rooms"

+ This commit message does not communicate _why_ this deletion was performed.
+It would require a developer to actively search for why it was deleted.
+You can short-circuit this process by enriching the commit like so:
+  * "deleting test for addDataset involving Rooms, see #15"

+This way, the developer can simply click on the issue to see why the change was performed.